DyadicSolutions/StateSpaceGridLib/readme.md

     # make sure to get rid of any NaN (Not a Number) values with dropna() and convert to a list with tolist()
     trajectory = ssg.Trajectory(raw_data["Parent Affect"].dropna().tolist(),raw_data["Child Affect"].dropna().tolist(),raw_data["Onset"].dropna().tolist(), id=0)
     # pass the trajectory to the Grid object constructor
-    # the constructor takes a list of trajectories, so here we put the trajectory inside a square brackets, making it a list of length 1
+    # the constructor takes a list of trajectories, so here we put the trajectory inside square brackets, making it a list of length 1
     grid=ssg.Grid([trajectory])

     # to print measures for this grid